Arbegnoch: Guerrilla warfare on the eve of World War II

-In 1938 France and Great Britain had begun to covertly support the Ethiopian guerrillas to undermine the precarious authority of the Italians.
+In 1938, France and Great Britain had begun to covertly support the Ethiopian guerrillas to undermine the precarious authority of the Italians.
 In France the government approved a program of "subversive war" and made contact with Abebe Aregai and Geresu Duki; French and British senior officers met in Aden in June 1939 and established a precise military programme against Italy in East Africa which included, among other things, "support for a general revolt in Ethiopia" by supplying weapons and ammunition.
 In the spring of 1939 the British finally took the first operational measures: General William Platt, the superior commander in Sudan, requested funding from London to supply weapons to the resistance, while General Archibald Wavell, supreme commander of the Middle East theatre, decided to entrust Brigadier General Daniel Arthur Sandford with an organic project to help the Arbegnoch.
 General Sandford reached Khartoum in October 1939 and took the first concrete measures by organizing arms depots on the border between Sudan and Ethiopia and entering into contact with some leaders of the resistance including Mengesha Gembere and Taffere Zelleche.

 During 1939, while the international political situation was rapidly degenerating towards general war, in East Africa the Duke of Aosta adopted a somewhat more "liberal" policy against Arbegnoch guerrilla with negotiations to obtain the peaceful submission of the guerrilla leaders.
 The attempts of the Duke of Aosta and General Nasi to obtain the submission of the guerrilla leaders by means of negotiations obtained some results: Zewdie Asfaw and Olana Dinkel reached an agreement with the Italian authorities and renounced the rebellion.
 On the other hand, the long and complex attempts to convince Ras Abebe Aregai, who had by now become the main leader of the Arbegnoch and maintained relations with the French in Djibouti, to renounce the fight, did not achieve success.
 It seems that in some circumstances he agreed to start negotiations above all to gain time and obtain weapons and supplies; all contacts with Abebe Aregai sought by high-ranking Italian envoys, including General De Biase, came to nothing; the Ethiopian leader did not show up at the summit meeting scheduled for 14 March 1940.

-According to Italian historian Tripodi, in January 1940 the last Ethiopian rebel commander (Ras Abebe Aregai) accepted to surrender officially to the Italians, but the English & French convinced him to never go to meet the Italians in March 1940 and surrender his last Arbegnochs (because of the imminent Allied attack on Italian East Africa).
-That means that from January to summer 1940 all Ethiopia was fully pacified by the Italians and without guerrilla.
-And was fully integrated as a "pacified colony" in the Italian Empire until August 1940, when some Arbegnoch attacks were again done.